-The OSA MIBS.DATA file is only used by the z/OS UNIX snmp command.
+Only the OSA MIBS.DATA file is used by the z/OS UNIX snmp command.
 This performs a similar function that the MIB browser provides with the OSA MIB.
 It enables the user of the z/OS UNIX command to use the names of the MIB objects with the z/OS command, instead of just using their Object Identifier values (OID values).
 For more information, see the SNMP chapters of the z/OS Communications Server: IP Configuration Guide and z/OS Communications Server: IP Configuration Reference for more information on how to use this file to configure SNMP support.

-OSA-Express Direct SNMP Support for Linux
+OSA-Express direct SNMP support for Linux

-The OSA-Express direct SNMP subagent extends the capabilities of the ucd-snmp master agent (snmpd), which is required, and can retrieve SNMP management data from any OSA-Express feature defined as CHPID type OSD, running in QDIO mode.
+The OSA-Express direct SNMP subagent extends the capabilities of the ucd-snmp master agent (snmpd), which is required, and can retrieve SNMP management data from any OSA-Express feature running in QDIO mode.
 In order for the subagent to obtain management data, the OSA-Express feature must be active and must be defined in the appropriate files for the Linux distribution.

-Starting the OSA-Express Direct SNMP Subagent
+Starting the OSA-Express direct SNMP subagent